neoxu314/2D-Computer-Vision-Metrics/README.md

 PASCAL-VOC-style mAP** (11-points-interpolation method and all-points-interpolation method).
 3. *example3.py* shows how to **compute the IoU between two masks**.

-All the functions and classes are stored in the *lib* folder.
+All the functions and classes are stored in the *./lib* folder.